Floruit-Entertainment/FloruitDatabase/README.md

 ```

 ## ⚡ Extreme Focus on Speed and Async

+© 2025 Floruit Entertaiment LTDA.
+Floruit Database (FloruitDB) is a registered trademark of Floruit Entertainment.
+All rights reserved.

 - **Non-Blocking Operations**: All database interactions are **asynchronous**, using `CompletableFuture` for instant responses and **maximum responsiveness**.
 - **Project Loom Virtual Threads**: Reduces thread overhead, enabling **thousands of simultaneous operations** with minimal resource usage.